3mdeb/hackathon/docs/index.md

   <li>Behave professionally.</li>
   <li>All communication should be appropriate for a professional audience
       including people of many different backgrounds.</li>
-  <li>Sexual language and imagery is not appropriate.</li>
+  <li>Sexual language and imagery are not appropriate.</li>
   <li>3mdeb is dedicated to providing a harassment-free community for everyone,
-      regardless of religion, race, physical appearance, disability or gender.</li>
+      regardless of religion, race, physical appearance, disability, or gender.</li>
 </ol>

 Thank you for helping make this a welcoming, friendly community for all.